 If you are missing several teeth in a row, each one will not be replaced individually.
-Instead, a bridge of prosthetic teeth is created to fill the empty space.
+Instead, a dental bridge made of prosthetic teeth is created to fill the empty space.
 Dental crowns are not placed on the adjacent teeth to hold it in place.
-As an alternative, an average of 1 or 2 implant posts are used to anchor it to your jawbone.
+As an alternative, an average of one or two implants are used to anchor it to your jawbone.

 With dental implants, you can say good-bye to the disadvantages of traditional dentures.
-An average of 4 implant posts will connect your denture to your jaw.
-You will not have to worry about any slipping or irritation while also enjoying an increased biting force of over 70%.
+An average of four to eight dental implants will connect your denture to your jaw.
+With an implant denture, you will not have to worry about any slipping or irritation while also enjoying an increased biting force of over 70%.

 Understanding the Cost of Dental Implants

 Easily the most frequently asked question about dental implant treatment is, “What does it cost?”
 While there is a significant investment of time and money on the front end of dental implant placement and restoration, the results will last for decades compared with other tooth replacement solutions that need to be repaired or replaced every five to seven years on average.

 Our knowledgeable dental team works with dental insurance providers and third party financiers regularly, so we can maximize your insurance coverage and help you get low- or no-interest financing plans.
 Call our team to schedule a consultation to find out more.
 We’ll examine your smile, answer your questions, and help you find a tooth replacement solution that fits your budget.

 What Influences the Cost of Dental Implants?